CD Vista Hermosa: First division

-Decline and ending
+Decline and hiatus

 During the 2011 season, the club suffered financial hardships which caused them to lose ownership of their new stadium.
 Three members of the owner consortium were accused of drug trafficking.
 The team's performance fell and after seven seasons, the club was relegated.
 Following this, the city of Nueva Guadalupe invested in the team, which adjusted its name to "Club Deportivo Vista Hermosa Guadalupe" for the 2012–13 Segunda División de Fútbol Salvadoreño season, based in San Miguel.

 However, after one season, the mayor of Nueva Guadalupe purchased the license outright, broke all links to the original Vista Hermosa, and started a new club in Nuevo Guadalpue called C.D.
 Guadalupano.
 Vista Hermosa ceased to exist after 12 years of existence, 11 of which were played in La Primera.

 C.D.
 Guadalupano first competed in the 2013–14 Segunda División de Fútbol Salvadoreño, but also ceased operation, in 2015.

+Club rebirth

 On February 26, 2017, it was announced that the new team will carry the CD Vista Hermosa name and carry on the Vista Hermosa legacy.
 They currently play in Liga Media/ADFA Morazan.